Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 In the context of climate change, ‘carbon’ is commonly used as shorthand for carbon dioxide (CO2).
 Carbon dioxide enters the atmosphere through burning fossil fuels (coal, natural gas and oil), solid waste, trees and other biological materials and as a result of certain chemical reactions in manufacturing.

 Carbon emission is the release of carbon into the atmosphere.
-Greenhouse gas emissions are often calculated as carbon dioxide equivalents, so are referred to as ‘carbon emissions’ when discussing climate change.
+Greenhouse gas emissions are often calculated as carbon dioxide equivalents CO2e, so are referred to as ‘carbon emissions’ when discussing climate change.

 Your carbon footprint is the total amount of greenhouse gases (such as carbon dioxide and methane) that your business generates in a particular year.
-It’s usually expressed in equivalent tonnes of carbon dioxide per year.
+It’s usually expressed in tonnes of carbon dioxide equivalent, tonnes CO2e, per year.

 Confusingly, carbon negative and carbon positive mean the same thing.
 This is when a business is removing more carbon from the atmosphere than it’s producing.

 Being carbon neutral means balancing your carbon emissions by offsetting an equivalent amount of carbon as the amount you produce.
-This is typically done through planting trees, buying carbon credits or investing in renewable energy solutions.
-You can be a carbon neutral business without necessarily reducing your emissions, as offsetting and reducing are different things.
+This can be done through avoidance or removal offsets.
+You can be a carbon neutral business without reducing your emissions, as offsetting and reducing are different things.

 Carbon offsetting is used to counter the greenhouse gas emissions you produce by reducing emissions somewhere else.
-This could include planting trees or investing in renewable energy solutions.
-Carbon offsetting must be undertaken by a verified scheme.
+There are two different types of offsetting: avoidance and removal.

 Carbon sequestration is the capturing and storing atmospheric carbon.
 It’s one method of reducing the amount of carbon dioxide in the atmosphere with the goal of reducing climate change.
 This can be done naturally through methods such as reforestation, and artificially using technology to capture air and store the carbon deep underground.